Optimal control as a graphical model inference problem: Stacking blocks (KL-blocks-world)

 Consider the example of piling blocks into a tower.
-This is a classic AI planning task \cite{russell_norvig03}, and it will be instructive to see how this problem is solved as a control problem.
+This is a classic AI planning task \citep{russell_norvig03}.
+It will be instructive to see how a variant of this problem is solved as a stochastic control problem, As we will see, the optimal control solution will in general be a mixture over several actions.
+We define the KL-blocks-world problem in the following way: let there be $n$ possible block locations on the one dimensional ring (line with periodic boundaries) as in Figure~\ref{blocksworld},